ablova/Grupo-huntRED-Chatbot/README_En.md

 	•	httpx
 	•	asgiref
 	•	celery (for asynchronous tasks in Telegram)
+	•	Dashboard Dependencies:
+	•	plotly (for data visualization)
+	•	django-dashboard (for dashboard)
+	•	django-model-utils (for model utilities)
 	•	API Configurations: Ensure credentials and tokens for each messaging platform are available.

 Configuration Steps